smritipradhan/forms-user-input/README.md

 When to Validate the User Input ?

-1. When form is submitted
-2. When Input losses focus
-3. On Every Keystroke
+Wtted 2.
+When Input losses focus 3.
+On Every Keystroke

 ---